 What is a Pre-Dispute Arbitration Agreement In A Nursing Home Liability Case?

 Admitting a family member into a nursing home is always a difficult decision.
 It can be an emotional process.
 It also involves a lot of paperwork that needs to be filled in before your loved one gets settled in.
-One of those documents commonly present to new nursing home residents is a pre-dispute arbitration agreement.
+One of those documents commonly presented to new nursing home residents is a pre-dispute arbitration agreement.

 You need to be careful when getting this form.
 If you sign it, it could mean you are giving away your rights to make the nursing home liable for any negligence or abuse to your loved one.
 If someone you love is a nursing home abuse victim in Las Vegas, let the expert elder abuse attorneys at Cogburn Law review your case.
 Our team will read the fine print in this document and determine what legal action you can take to hold the nursing home and its staff accountable for their negligent actions.